‘New Girl’ Season 7 Canceled Or Renewed By Fox? Jess, Nick’s Reunion In Season 6 Final Episode

 The two executive producers are hoping against hope that Fox renews the series.
 Baer said that all the indications suggested that there was a “good possibility” that they were returning for New Girl Season 7, and according to Finkel, they still had plenty of stories to tell.

 New Girl premiered on September 20, 2011, and to watch the pilot episode, 10 million viewers tuned in.
 Since then, the series ratings have continued to drop.
-The current season’s penultimate episode of the series raked in a rating of 09% in the key demo.
+The current season’s penultimate episode of the series raked in a rating of 09 percent in the key demo.

 Take the leap!
 Watch the season finale of #NewGirl TONIGHT at 8/7c on @FOXTV. pic.twitter.com/NcqY9oaNNd